mjknj18/School-District-Test-Score-Analysis/README.md

 7. Calculate the average reading test score of all students in each school.
 8. Calculate the percentage of all students in each school that have a passing math test score.
 9. Calculate the percentage of all students in each school that have a passing reading test score.
-10. Calcuate overall percentage of students in each school that are passing the math and reading tests.
+10. Calculate overall percentage of students in each school that are passing either the math and reading tests.
-11. Output extracted and calculated values to school summary data frame.
+11. Output extracted and calculated values to the school summary data frame.

 ### Top Performing Schools

-1. Sort school summary data frame by best overall passing percentages.
+1. Sort school summary data frame by best overall passing percentage.
-2. Output summary data for top five performing schools in best schools data frame.
+2. Output summary data for top five performing schools in the top performing schools data frame.

 ### Bottom Performing Schools

-1. Sort school summary data frame by worst overall passing percentages.
+1. Sort school summary data frame by worst overall passing percentage.
-2. Output summary data for bottom five performing schools in worst schools data frame.
+2. Output summary data for bottom five performing schools in the bottom performing schools data frame.

 ### Math Test Scores by Grade